nats-io/nats-site/content/blog/synadia-adaptive-edge.md

 # Overview

 At [Synadia](https://synadia.com) we have the goal of unifying all cloud, edge, and IoT communications.
-We guide companies in their journey from where they are at today toward efficiently operating a secure and resilient modern distributed communications system and leverage the [NATS.io](https://nats.io) project to get them there.
-Derek Collison, creator of NATS, founded Synadia which helps sponsor the NATS project by stewarding and donating the time and effort.
+We guide companies in their journey from where they are today toward efficiently operating a secure and resilient modern distributed communications system and leverage the [NATS.io](https://nats.io) project to get them there.
+Derek Collison, creator of NATS, founded Synadia which stewards the NATS project.

 We see users deploy NATS that fit into a few buckets - a single cluster [k8s](http://kubernetes.io) deployment, a cluster of NATS servers in the cloud on VMs or on bare metal.
 As companies grow we see many multi-regional deployments spread out geographically, in data centers, across cloud providers or more often now with hybrid deployments.